FOOD TRADITIONS AND ETIQUETTE

 When we talk about "caviar" traditions and etiquette, it’s pretty much a guarantee you don’t everything about this rich history.

-The very first mention of sturgeon fishing and caviar salting date back to the reign of the Egyptian pharaohs and Phoenician kings.
+The very first mention of sturgeon fishing and caviar salting dates back to the reign of the Egyptian pharaohs and Phoenician kings.
 The properties of black caviar to saturate the body for a long time and give energy was appreciated by ancient Russian fishermen as early as the 4th century AD.

-In fact, it was them that came up with the idea of salting caviar, squeezing the moisture out of it, and pressing it.
+In fact, it was them who came up with the idea of salting caviar, squeezing the moisture out of it, and pressing it.
 The resulting "cakes," which proved to be indispensable on long journeys, became the prototype of pressed caviar.

 Today, black caviar abroad is one of the most famous and exquisite delicacies, most often enjoyed at gala receptions or official banquets.
-Despite the fact that in black caviar is a welcome guest on the festive table, many people are not only not familiar with the intricacies of caviar gastronomic etiquette ─ they don’t even know it exists!
+Despite the fact that black caviar is a welcome guest on the festive table, many people are not only not familiar with the intricacies of caviar gastronomic etiquette ─ they don’t even know it exists!

 How to Choose?